 Driscoll Health Plan ATTN: CLAIMS P.O.
-Box 3668 Corpus Christi, TX 78463-3668
+Box 3668 Corpus Christi, TX 78463-3668 DHP Provider Manual

+Rev 12/2023

+Section VII: Pharmacy

+Page 73 of 234

 Call Driscoll Health Plan's Prescription Benefit Manager Navitus Customer Care at 1-877-908-6023 for more information about the 72-hour emergency prescription supply policy, or other claim submission information.
 The majority of claims for Navitus occur at point of sale by their contracted pharmacies.
 Paper claims may be sent to: